-Leveraging our history in translational bioinformatics, we have built a biopharmaceutical company that incorporates our expertise into every step of our process to discover and develop novel product candidates.
+Leveraging our history in translational bioinformatics, we have built a clinical-stage oncology company that incorporates our expertise into every step of our process to discover and develop novel product candidates.
 Our goal is to meaningfully improve patient outcomes as compared to drugs developed through traditional drug discovery approaches.
-Our integrated approach has already yielded programs that have exhibited preclinical tumor growth inhibition against a broad range of clinically challenging solid tumors, which are advancing towards the clinic.
-Our Dual-MEK and MEK-io drug programs are currently in IND-enabling studies, while the rest of our programs are in earlier stage preclinical studies.
-We have expanded our team of experts, including drug discovery and clinical development experts, to develop a pipeline of product candidates by leveraging our translational bioinformatics expertise (as depicted below).
+Our integrated approach has already yielded programs that have exhibited preclinical tumor growth inhibition against a broad range of clinically challenging solid tumors, which are in or advancing towards the clinic.
+Our lead product candidate IMM-1-104 is currently being evaluated in a phase 1/2a clinical trial and our IMM-6-415 product candidate is currently in IND-enabling studies, while the rest of our programs are in earlier stages of discovery.
+We have expanded our team of experts, including drug discovery and clinical development experts, to develop a pipeline of product candidates by leveraging our translational bioinformatics expertise.